-We used multiple regression analysis to explore the degree to which visual acuity and different aspects of visually guided saccades are related to schizotypy.
-We found a significant association between visual acuity thresholds and the disorganised dimension of schizotypy.
-In addition, the disorganised dimension showed a negative association with GOF and T1+T2.
-Impaired visual acuity is known to be associated with psychosis and has been suggested as a risk for later conversion to schizophrenia 1,21,30.
-Furthermore, there is strong evidence linking visual distortions and diminished visual acuity ^{1,21,48,49}.
-The findings presented here extend this evidence by demonstrating that visual acuity is also associated with the disorganised but not the positive dimension of schizotypy.
-This remained significant when taking previous age corrected medians for visual acuity into account47.
-This observation is in line with previous research showing that disorganisation has been shown to be higher in people in individuals at risk 50,51 and has also been linked to perceptual abnormalities 52.
-Torrens et al. (2023)52 used the pattern glare test (PGT), a tests where participants have to report visual illusions and sensations detected in spatial grating and found that disorganised but not positive schizotypy predicted PGT scores.
-These results suggest that diminished visual acuity could serve as a relevant biomarker in both schizophrenia and schizotypy.
-However, it remains unknown whether the mechanisms underlying the visual acuity deficits are similar for both groups.
-It is well established that in addition to the eye's optics, the number of photoreceptors as well as various retinal and neural diseases can contribute to diminished VA^{53,54}.
-Thus, these findings highlight the importance of identifying the specific mechanisms involved.
-Silverstein et al. (2020)54 suggested that impaired visual functioning in schizophrenia as early as the retina would cause weaker signalling at the subcortical and possibly cortical levels, which might be due to changes in retinal dopamine that would result in a lowered signal-to-noise ratio55.
-In fact, even small acuity differences within the normal range have been shown to predict the ability to detect and integrate Gabor elements especially at higher spatial frequencies 56 Hence, it may be the case that small differences in visual acuity in schizotypy may have a similar effect on perceptual and cognitive performance.
+We used multiple regression analysis to explore the degree to which VA and different aspects of visually guided saccades are related to schizotypy.
+We found a significant association between VA thresholds and the disorganized dimension of schizotypy.
+In addition, the disorganized dimension showed a negative association with GOF and T1 + T2.
+Impaired VA is known to be associated with psychosis and has been suggested as a risk for later conversion to schizophrenia.
+1,21,30 Furthermore, there is strong evidence linking visual distortions and diminished VA.
+1,21,48,49 The findings presented here extend this evidence by demonstrating that VA is also associated with the disorganized but not the positive dimension of schizotypy.
+This remained significant when taking previous age-corrected medians for VA into account.
+47 This observation is in line with previous research showing that disorganization has been shown to be higher in people in individuals at risk and has also been linked to perceptual abnormalities.
+Torrens et al used the pattern glare test (PGT), a test where participants have to report visual illusions and sensations detected in the spatial grating and found that disorganized but not positive schizotypy predicted PGT scores.
+These results suggest that diminished VA could serve as a relevant biomarker in both schizophrenia and schizotypy.
+However, it remains unknown whether the mechanisms underlying the VA deficits are similar for both groups.
+It is well established that in addition to the eye's optics, the number of photoreceptors as well as various retinal and neural diseases can contribute to diminished VA.
+53,54 Thus, these findings highlight the importance of identifying the specific mechanisms involved.
+Silverstein et al suggested that impaired visual functioning in schizophrenia as early as the retina would cause weaker signaling at the subcortical and possibly cortical levels, which might be due to changes in retinal dopamine that would result in a lowered signal-to-noise ratio.55 In fact, even small acuity differences within the normal range have been shown to predict the ability to detect and integrate Gabor elements, especially at higher spatial frequencies.
+Hence, it may be the case that small differences in VA in schizotypy may have a similar effect on perceptual and cognitive performance.

 The second aim was to explore the relationship between schizotypy and a number of oculomotor parameters contributing to the integrated saccade latency (ISL) measured with the EMAIL test.
-The disorganised dimension showed a negative association with GOF and T1+T2.
-While we did not observe any significant effects between the domains of schizotypy and visual processing times, including the ISL thresholds, the GOF measure, which determines the participant's overall performance in relation to the stimulus duration time, revealed a significant negative correlation with the disorganised dimension scores.
-Participants with higher scores on the disorganised schizotypy dimension showed an increase in response variability.
+The disorganized dimension showed a negative association with GOF and

+T1 + T2.
+While we did not observe any significant effects between the domains of schizotypy and visual processing times, including the ISL thresholds, the GOF measure, which determines the participant's overall performance in relation to the stimulus duration time, revealed a significant negative correlation with the disorganized dimension scores.
+Participants with higher scores on the disorganized schizotypy dimension showed an increase in response variability.